Apply by: 22 April 2024 | To start: 06 May 2024

 Logistics and Operations Strategy

-This module introduces students to key business concepts within Logistics and Operations Strategy, through a framework within which they can critically analyse the performance of these functions from a sustainable business perspective.
+This module introduces you to key business concepts within logistics and operations strategy, through a framework within which you can critically analyse the performance of these functions from a sustainable business perspective.
 It examines the different configurations that organisations may adopt to deliver logistics and operations management in a sustainable way in today’s complex global economy.
 A range of systemic tools for the analysis of customer requirements and core competencies are also discussed.

 Financial Analysis, Appraisal and Decision Making

-This module is designed to prepare students to critically analyse financial statements for single and group companies, understanding how financial statements are prepared, considering compliance with legal and regulatory requirements and the relevant International Accounting Standards.
+This module is designed to prepare you to critically analyse financial statements for single and group companies, develop understanding how financial statements are prepared, and learn to consider compliance with legal and regulatory requirements and the relevant International Accounting Standards.

-This module is designed to equip students with crucial knowledge and strategy making skills to enable them to contribute to responsible and successful business strategies and give their organisation a competitive advantage.
-Students can develop the knowledge and professional expertise needed for the formation, implementation and analysis of business strategies; to make appropriate choices between strategic options; and to follow a strategic route that will deliver results that are robust, ethically sound and socially responsible.
+This module is designed to equip you with crucial knowledge and strategy making skills to enable you to contribute to responsible and successful business strategies and give your organisation a competitive advantage.
+You can develop the knowledge and professional expertise on: the formation, implementation and analysis of business strategies; making appropriate choices between strategic options; and following a strategic route that will deliver results that are robust, ethically sound and socially responsible.

 Project Planning and Management

-It is focused on transferable skills for boosting students’ professional development and employability: practical problem solving and decision making in conditions of uncertainty and ambiguity; planning capability; adaptability to work in different contexts – attributes highly valued by employers.
+It is focused on transferable skills for boosting your professional development and employability: practical problem solving and decision making in conditions of uncertainty and ambiguity; planning capability; and adaptability to work in different contexts – attributes highly valued by employers.